 We examine the identification of θ in Panel (b) of Figure D-1.
 We plot the regression coefficient of county-industry-level consumption price changes on the import sanction dummies (controlling for export sanction dummies) against export-to-GDP ratios under various values of θ .
-It is straightforward that a larger θ tends to increase $\hat{p}{F,j}$ under the same import sanction shares $S{IM,j}$ according to equation (11).
-A higher export-to-GDP ratio implies a smaller share of foreign goods in domestic absorption $s{n,j}^{dom,fin}$, which also increases the response of prices to import sanctions (see equation 12).
+It is straightforward that a larger θ tends to increase $\hat{p}{F,j}$ under the same import sanction shares $S{IM,j}$ according to equation (10).
+A higher export-to-GDP ratio implies a smaller share of foreign goods in domestic absorption $s{n,j}^{dom,fin}$, which also increases the response of prices to import sanctions (see equation 11).

-D.3 Sensitivity to Other Model Assumptions
+D.3 Other Untargeted Moments